Andrekukshinov/contribution_mjs/for/for_theory.md

 Here we go from -5 to 17 inclusive and each time the number is even we increase counter.

+####Tasks
+REWRITE:
+1. (for) WordsBuilder.
+Write a program that will build a phrase from given chars (char...).
+2. (for) EvenNumbers.
+Write a program that will write to console even numbers from zero to the number from method.
+3. (while) Alphabet.
+Write a program that will write to console English alphabet.
+4. (while) Digits sum.
+Write a program that will find the sum of digits of a given number
 ***
 ###Do-while
 Do-while loop is a bit different from "while" and "for" as this loop literally says:" before checking the condition